By Frank W. Blackmar in 1912

 Of the work of these men, that of Hamilton B. Bell stands out prominently.
 He was born July 31, 1853, on a farm in Washington County, Maryland.
 Death deprived him of a mother the year of his birth, and nine years later, or in 1862, his father died, leaving him the youngest of three orphaned children.

 In 1872 he started west, working his way by repairing and cleaning clocks.
-He reached Lawrence, Kansas in June and from there went to Abilene and then to Ellsworth.
+He reached Lawrence, Kansas, in June and from there went to Abilene and then to Ellsworth.
 July found him at Great Bend.
-After several months’ employment there as a hack driver, he gave up that work and engaged in the ice business on his own account.
+After several months of employment there as a hack driver, he gave up that work and engaged in the ice business on his own account.
 That proved a profitable venture.
-In September 1874, he removed to Dodge City and with five teams, began to fill a contract he had secured to haul cross ties for the Santa Fe railroad, then being built through to Colorado.
+In September 1874, he removed to Dodge City and, with five teams, began to fill a contract he had secured to haul cross ties for the Santa Fe railroad, then being built through to Colorado.
 This occupied his attention for several months, but in 1875 he returned to Dodge City, where he opened a livery business and conducted it for 24 years.

 Shortly after his removal to Dodge City, his bravery and fearlessness caused him to be made deputy sheriff, in which capacity he served three years.
-Afterward, he was made sheriff and served in that office in the “cowboy” days, when that section was a wild frontier, and tried men’s souls to live in it.
+Afterward, he was made sheriff and served in that office in the “cowboy” days, when that section was a wild frontier and tried men’s souls to live in it.
 For 12 years, he was a Deputy United States Marshal.
 For many years, he was sheriff of Ford County, having been elected to the latter office for twelve years in succession before January 1911.
-He is a Democrat and each victory was won in a county that is strongly Republican.
+He is a Democrat, and each victory was won in a county that is strongly Republican.

 During his service as sheriff of Ford County, he made many important captures and arrests of desperate frontier characters—old outlaws who had for years defied arrests—such as cattle thieves, bank and train robbers, etc. He was a terror to these notorious characters, who in the early history of western Kansas reigned in bands in that part of the state and along the border of the old Indian Territory (Oklahoma.)
 Dodge City was for many years a rendezvous for this undesirable element, and to Mr. Bell’s tact and ability as an officer is largely due the credit for eradicating the “bad men” in that section.